ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 Okay, now that we have somewhat of an understanding of what `Promise`s are, let’s talk a little bit about `then()`.
 This is the old school way of dealing with `Promise`s. `then()` returns a `Promise` and can take up to two arguments: 1.
 What to do if the `Promise` is fulfilled, and 2.
 What to do if the `Promise` is rejected.
 These are passed in as callback functions.
 So here's the thing.
 In my project I only passed in a callback function for what to do if the `Promise` was fulfilled.
 Obviously my code would work perfectly every time and it was not necessary to provide a callback function for a failure, right?
 Well…probably not.
 But one can hope.

 Here’s a snippet of what you would have seen in my project.
 It all starts with the fetch requests in the adapters.
 I used adapters to exclusively talk to the Rails API backend and then the JavaScript classes could work with those adapters.
 Just a way to help out with separation of concerns.
-I’ll go ahead and use the userRounds as an example since several types of fetch requests occur within this one adapter:
+I’ll go ahead and use the userRounds as an example, since several types of fetch requests occur within this one adapter:

 ```
 // userRoundsAdapter.js